gbayer-1/AZMLND_Capstone_Project/README.md

 ```
 After the run finished, a `model.onnx` is saved next to the `model.pkl` in the `outputs\` folder and can be downloaded.

 For the models in the HyperDrive run I chose to use the `skl2onnx` package and directly convert the sklearn model during the run.
 I defined the conversion in the [train.py](train.py) script line 140ff.
 First I have to convert the input into the model to a datatype the ONNX-Framework can handle.
-This is important to remember, when deploying the model (see section [Deploying Models in ONNX-Framework](#deploying-models-in-onnx-framework).
+This is important to remember, when deploying the model (see section [Deploying Models in ONNX-Framework](#deploying-models-in-onnx-framework)).
 I then save the model in the folder `outputs` with the name `hyperdrive_model.onnx` for each run.
 ```
 initial_type = [('X', FloatTensorType([None, x_train.shape[1]]))]
 onnx = convert_sklearn(model, initial_types=initial_type)